error311/filerise-docker/README.md

 - **Restrict Direct File Access:**
   - Protected sensitive files (e.g., users.txt) via .htaccess.
   - Filtered out hidden files (files beginning with a dot) from the file list in `getFileList.php`.
-- **Proxy Download Considerations:**
+- **Proxy Download:**
-  - Although files are served directly from the uploads folder, administrators are advised to either use a secure internal network or proxy downloads through a PHP script that checks user authentication.
+  - A proxy download mechanism has been implemented (via endpoints like `download.php` and `downloadZip.php`) so that every file download request goes through a PHP script.
+This script validates the session and CSRF token before streaming the file, ensuring that even if a file URL is guessed, only authenticated users can access it.

+---

 ## changes 3/18/2025
 - **CSRF Protection:** All state-changing endpoints (such as those for folder and file operations) include CSRF token validation to ensure that only legitimate requests from authenticated users are processed.